 The most common reasons which contribute to feeling LBP are prolonged sitting at your desk and lack of exercise.
 Along with lifting items incorrectly and causing injuries.
 These can cause an additional mechanical load onto your lower back and cause a strain onto your muscles, ligaments and joints.
-Typically movements will make it worse and resting will help ease your tensions.
+In addition, typically movements will make it worse and resting will help ease your tensions.

 It is normal for your LBP to feel worse first thing in the morning, this is a normal inflammatory picture.
 Inflammation is your body's response to injury or insult and when you are sleeping the body sees this as a good opportunity to heal.
 Therefore you feel worse first thing in the morning as this process is still finishing but after you get up, have breakfast and a shower your symptoms should become a little easier.
 Typically as you head in the right direction the level of pain will reduce or you experience the symptoms for less time which is a good sign.
 Of course if there is no improvement with your symptoms then see your Osteopath or GP.